ernestquiambao/BeastieBooze/README.md

     UserContext.
 The components which hold this information are UserFavorites and UserCreations.
     When clicking on the name of a favorite or creation the user is navigated to that drinks individual view.
+8. Review.jsx is a user feature that allows the user to input a review for a specific drink they are viewing.
+This is accomplished by referencing the drink id of the drink object being viewed.
+    When a user clicks the "Submit A Review" button, a modal appears with a text input field and when the review is submitted it is saved to the review model in models.js along with the username with the submitReview function.
+This function also fires the get request getReviews function that sets the reviews state.
+The reviews are displayed at the bottom of the DrinkView page with a timestamp that is formatted by a moment.js function.
+The name of the user is also displayed by referencing the userInfo object from userContext.

 Client-Side Helper Functions:
 Client side helper functions are contained within the /client/utils folder: